 Vinyasa classes are a mixed level class based on the principles of breath and movement.
 This class offers an improvised sequence of postures from the Ashtanga system in a shortened form.
 The pacing is steady and dynamic with an introduction to more advanced posture and deeper subtlety and form.
 These classes are a wonderful complement to any student's practice who is looking to deepen their focus and experience a well-rounded practice.

 The entire primary series of the Ashtanga system is taught in its traditional format.
 The focus is on the meditative flow of breath and movement (vinyasa).
 This class focuses on the execution of breath transitions, sequence of postures and internal and external form.
 Pace is dynamic and steady.
 To stop half way at Navasana in the sequence is called "Half Primary".
 Some familiarity with Ashtanga is suggested.

 The Second Series is known as Nadi Shodana, which means "nerve cleansing".
 This series focuses on the energetic regions of the spine, pelvis, and hips.
-Experience traditional pacing and vinyasa of Ashtanga's Intermediate Second Series.
-Student must have experience with Second Series in the Mysore classroom up to eka pada sirsasana.
+Experience traditional pacing and vinyasa of Ashtanga's intermediate second series.
+Students must have experience with second series in the Mysore classroom up to eka pada sirsasana.

 Child & Family Yoga

 We offer a variety of classes for families, including pre/post natal yoga, mom/baby yoga, toddler yoga and teen yoga.

 Full Workshop $84 | Drop-in Class $18